Blackface & Erasure at Hollins University: Who Controls the Narrative?

 Until recently, the University has not really done much to document or acknowledged this history, but in the last couple years — largely through the work of Flowers and of Jon Bohland, an associate professor in the international studies department — Hollins has begun to acknowledge the way the institution was complicit in and benefited from the lives, bodies, and labor of enslaved individuals.
 Last spring, the Working Group on Slavery and Its Contemporary Legacies hosted a conference which featured some archeological research and the work of Flowers to document the histories of these individuals on the campus and in the surrounding community.

 With the advent of a new Hollins University President, Pareena Lawrence, a woman of color, some in the Hollins alumni community hoped that the history of racism at Hollins would get more coherent recognition and that perhaps some kind of reparations would be made to the descendants of the enslaved individuals (many of whom still live in the Roanoke area and some of whom are even employed by the school today).
 However, with the revelation that President Lawrence had directed a quiet deletion of evidence of blackface on campus, these hopes turned to disappointment and anger.

-Kenkel followed up on her initial Twitter thread the morning of April 2nd, saying:
+Kenkel followed up on their initial Twitter thread the morning of April 2nd, saying:

 so my boss pressured me to do this today & when i said “manually withdrawing form the IR takes TIME” card (b/c it WILL) he said “i see this as something a student could do” & i absolutely blew up & said i wouldn’t ask my students to engage in censorship/be complicit in erasure &&